adjust/adobe_air_sdk/README.md

 ![][idea-new-library-gps]

-After having Google Play Services integrated in your app, add following lines to your app's Android manifest file as part of `<manifest` tag body:
+After integrating Google Play Services into your app, add the following lines to your app's Android manifest file as part of the `<manifest` tag body:

 ```xml
 <meta-data